Innovative Global Program

 • Soccer

-The courses Japanese I, Japanese II and Japanese
+The subjects Japanese I, Japanese II and Japanese

 III assist Japanese language acquisition for